 Korben's termination notice reads, in part, "Notice of termination of your contract, effective as of today.
 Due to violation of codes, HFGY56, 74HVB, 00JGHY, MNH356585, MCNH485757, 0478N - your engagement with this company finishes immediately.
 For, and on behalf of, ZORG."
 So it turns out Korben Dallas worked for Zorg when he drove his taxi, though this would have been implied anyway, as in the previous scene, Zorg gave the order for 1 million of his workers to be fired.

-Luc Besson was in a relationship with Maïwenn, who played the role of Diva Plavalaguna, for six years when filming commenced; however, he left her for Milla Jovovich during filming.
+Luc Besson had been in a relationship with Maïwenn, who played the role of Diva Plavalaguna, for six years when filming commenced.
+However, he left her for Milla Jovovich during filming.
 Jovovich and Besson later married, but divorced in 1999.

 Leeloo's full name is "Leeloominaï Lekatariba Lamina-Tchaï Ekbat De Sebat", as sourced by various media including Luc Besson's film diary (The Adventure and Discovery of a Film: The Story of The Fifth Element), a French promotional poster used in subways to advertise the film, and the video game manual.
 "Lekarariba" is a misspelling based in the script and thus transferred to the video subtitles as well.
 Leeloo speaks her "second" name with a hard "T" sound.